ouqinglai/production-log-plugin/README.md

 # production-log-plugin
-console.log in production by webpack4
+console.log in production by webpack4 without sourcemap

 ## example